justin-a-richardson/excel-utilities/README.md

 |1|Fruit|Color|JSON|
 |2|Apple|Red|{"Fruit":"Apple","Color":"Red"}

+### To JSON With Headers

-`toJSONWithHeaders(selectedCells As Range) As String` requires a selection of cells and will use whatever values are in row 1 as the names for the values selected.
+`toJSONWithHeaders(selectedCells As Range) As String` -> requires a selection of cells and will use whatever values are in row 1 as the names for the values selected.
 E.g.,

 ||A|B|C|
 |---|---|---|---|